stevekochscience/sqlschool/_posts/2014-03-04-window-functions.markdown

 date:   2014-03-01 00:00:56
 ---

 This lesson uses data from Washington DC's [Capital Bikeshare Program](http://capitalbikeshare.com), who publishes detailed trip-level historical data [on their website](http://capitalbikeshare.com/trip-history-data).
 The data was downloaded in February, 2014, but is limited to data collected during the first quarter of 2012.
+Each row represents one ride.
+Most fields are self-explanatory, except `rider_type`: "Registered" indicates a monthly membership to the rideshare program, "Casual" incidates that the rider bought a 3-day pass.
+The `start_time` and `end_time` fields were cleaned up from their original forms to suit SQL date formatting &mdash; they are stored in this table as timestamps.

 ###Intro to Window Functions
 PostgreSQL's documentation does an excellent job of [introducing the concept of Window Functions](http://www.postgresql.org/docs/9.1/static/tutorial-window.html):